Benchmarking Vector, Graph and Hybrid Retrieval Augmented Generation (RAG) Pipelines for Open Radio Access Networks (ORAN): Evaluation

-With respect to context relevance, GraphRAG consistently outperforms both Vector RAG and Hybrid GraphRAG across all question difficulty levels.
-Its use of structured entities and relationships enables the retrieval of concise, semantically aligned information while minimizing irrelevant content.
-In contrast, Hybrid GraphRAG yields the lowest context relevance (0.04).
-An example of this can be seen in Figure~\ref{answers}, where the integration of graph- and vector-based retrieval introduces additional verbosity, often including extraneous information that dilutes precision and reduces alignment with the query.
-In comparison, GraphRAG produces more direct and precise responses.
-Similarly, GraphRAG's marginal lead in answer relevance (0.74) can also be attributed to its structured graph traversal, which yields more focused responses.
+With respect to context relevance, GraphRAG outperforms Hybrid GraphRAG by 11\% on average across all question difficulty levels.
+This improvement is attributed to GraphRAG’s use of structured entities and relationships, which facilitates the retrieval of concise information while minimizing irrelevant content.
+In contrast, Hybrid GraphRAG exhibits the lowest context relevance score (0.45 ± 0.05), indicating consistently weaker alignment between retrieved context and query across difficulty levels.
+As shown in Figure~\ref{answers}, the response generated by Hybrid GraphRAG, though factually accurate, tends to include verbose or tangential details that dilute relevance and reduce semantic precision with respect to the query.
+Answer relevance remains consistent across models, with GraphRAG showing a slight lead (0.74 ± 0.01), likely due to its structured graph traversal that promotes more focused responses.

 These findings offer insights for deploying RAG systems in telecom environments.
 Hybrid GraphRAG is well-suited for reasoning-intensive tasks such as xApp/rApp generation or federated orchestration, where completeness is prioritized.
 GraphRAG, with its focused and concise outputs, is better aligned with latency-sensitive applications like root cause analysis or intent-driven network management.
 Overall, the trade-offs in retrieval precision, verbosity, and efficiency underscore the need to align RAG architectures with specific performance and operational requirements in ORAN use cases.